hardmanko/ofxCX/docs/programModel.md

 ----------------------
 CX is not a monolithic entity.
 It is based on a huge amount of open source software written by many different authors over the years.
 Clearly, CX is based on openFrameworks, but openFramworks itself is based on many different libraries.
 Window handling, which involves creating a window that can be rendered to and receiving user input events from the operating system, is managed by GLFW (http://www.glfw.org/).
 The actual rendering is visual stimuli is done using OpenGL (http://www.opengl.org/), which is wrapped by several openFrameworks abstractions (e.g. ofGLProgrammableRenderer at a lower level, e.g. ofPath at the level at which a typical user would use).

 Audio is processed in different ways depending on the type of audio player used.
-CX_SoundObjectPlayer wraps CX_SoundStream which wraps RtAudio (https://www.music.mcgill.ca/~gary/rtaudio/).
+CX_SoundBufferPlayer and CX_SoundBufferRecorder wrap CX_SoundStream which wraps RtAudio (https://www.music.mcgill.ca/~gary/rtaudio/).
 If you are using ofSoundPlayer, depending on your operating system it might eventually use FMOD on Windows or OSx (http://www.fmod.org/; although the openFrameworks maintainers are considering moving away from FMOD) or OpenAL on Linux (http://en.wikipedia.org/wiki/OpenAL).
 However, you should check that this information is correct.

 There are other libraries that are a part of openFrameworks that I am not as familiar with, including Poco (http://pocoproject.org/), which provides a variety of very useful utility functions and networking, FreeType (http://www.freetype.org/) which does font rendering, and many others.